gitmissv/fullstack-knowledge-base/TypeScript Fundamentals/typeScriptBasics.md

      (This will compile on the ts file that should be compiled.
 Otherwise, it will attempt to run on all files in full program)

 > ?? **Why does output change TS to 'Var'?**
+>   A:  compiling turns code into pre-ES6;
 > ??  **Do you leave as is, or change?**
+>   A:  you can change it in the TS config file, but not a big deal!
 > ??  **WHY?**

 > >     ?? **What are the extra files compiling creates?**